Searching for James Dyson’s first wife and finding instead the Children’s Friend Society.

 A little after a year since he arrived in the Swan River Colony, James Dyson, a labourer in the town of Perth, married for the first time that we know of.
 Civil registration of Births, Marriages and Deaths only begin in the Colony of Western Australia in 1841, so from this record—which is also the first tangible, formal document with James Dyson’s name on it in Western Australia—we know that the ceremony, witnessed by Stephen and Hannah Bridget Hyde (the couple’s neighbours in Perth for the next decade), took place on 25 October 1842.

 Dyson was lying about his age—he was at least eight years older than the twenty-three years that was stated on that certificate.
 Of his bride, we are forced accept her age at the time of marriage (twenty-two) is nearly accurate for we have so little else to go on with.
 She signed with a mark (x) which strongly implies she was illiterate.
 Her name was written down for her as Fanny Hoffington.
-She gave birth to four children with Dyson before dying at the (estimated) age of thirty in the year 1850.
-The marriage lasted for seven-and-a-half years.
-The cause of her death is not known.
+She gave birth to four children with Dyson before her own death.
 There is no official death certificate yet located, or any mention of the event in any of the local newspapers.
-Her marriage, the birth of her children and her place of burial represents the extent of the knowledge we have about her, and even that is riddled with contradictions.
+Her marriage, the birth of her children and her place of burial represents the extent of the official knowledge we have about her, and even that is riddled with contradictions.

 Her pre-marriage name is described differently on every single source record that mentions her: